SGNet: Salient Geometric Network for Point Cloud Registration: Introduction

 In challenging real-world scenarios with partial overlapping, salient points are often sparse and widely scattered.
 Recent methods rely on local~\cite{bai2020d3feat} or low-order~\cite{qin2022geometric} implicit geometric features and may not yield sufficient salient points for matching.
-Moreover, previous methods that apply self-attention to both overlapping and non-overlapping regions can potentially result in the loss of crucial salient points.
+Moreover, previous methods that apply self-attention to overlapping and non-overlapping regions can potentially result in the loss of crucial salient points.
 For instance, consider a complex scene comprising a wall, the ground, several chairs, and a partially obstructed round table (notably, the table is distant from the wall, as depicted in Fig.\ref{hard_case}).
 In this scenario, there are more inlier corresponding points on the wall or ground compared to the table, leading to the exclusion of table points in~\cite{qin2022geometric,bai2021pointdsc}.
 Consequently, methods relying solely on local or low-order geometric features may register based only on the wall or ground points, overlooking the importance of table points.
 It is worth noting that our human eye intuitively detects and selects the points on the wall/ground and table as salient points for alignment.
-Contrary to the clustered inlier phenomenon, salient points situated far apart play a critical role in successfully registering challenging scenes.
+Contrary to the clustered inlier phenomenon, salient points far apart play a critical role in successfully registering challenging scenes.
 However, the low-order geometric encoder may fail to capture this kind of salient point (e.g., points of the table in (b) of Fig.1).
-To solve this issue, we propose a new high-order geometric feature attention module to select truly salient points.
-Inspired by hyper-graph matching algorithms~\cite{wang2021neural,lee2011hyper}, we construct two polyhedrons using initial candidate correspondences and compute higher-order similarities by comparing corresponding angles from each polyhedron.
-Specifically, for each candidate correspondence, we select several distant points within the candidate overlap region to construct two corresponding polyhedrons (for simplicity, triangles are used in this paper).
-Unlike previous methods that employ naive cross-attention, we introduce a new cross-attention layer to embed the similarities between these two polyhedrons.
-These high-order features assist in identifying truly salient points within the overlapping regions, thereby contributing to robust registration results in challenging scenes.